 How to spend a weekend in Falmouth, Cornwall

-Then start your weekend in Falmouth off with dinner at the Star and Garter’s restaurant.
-They focus on ‘nose to tail’ eating, with lots of smoked, cured and preserved meat and fish on their Italian-inspired menu.
-Then finish off your evening with a post-dinner cocktail at the quirky Dolly’s Tea Room & Wine Bar.
+Then start your weekend in Falmouth with dinner at the Star and Garter’s restaurant.
+They focus on ‘nose to tail’ eating, with smoked, cured and preserved meat and fish on their Italian-inspired menu.
+Then finish your evening with a post-dinner cocktail at the quirky Dolly’s Tea Room & Wine Bar.
 A tea room by day, it becomes a candlelit gin palace by night, with a huge range of gins and cocktails served in bone china tea sets.

-Pendennis Castle is one of only a small group of circular fortresses built around 1540.
+Pendennis Castle is one of a small group of circular fortresses built around 1540.
 In the end it was never attacked, but it did play its part in the Civil War, was used as an 18th-century military garrison and a command centre in WWI and WWII.
-You can take a tour of the fort, see the cannons and wander around the grounds with views across Falmouth and the estuary.
+You can take a tour of the fort, see the cannons and wander around the grounds with views of Falmouth and the estuary.

 Next browse the shops on Falmouth’s High Street, where you’ll find a mix of the usual chains and independents including local surf brands, art galleries, potteries, book and interiors shops.
-Stop off for an ice cream at Roskilly’s Ice Cream Parlour on Arwenack Street, who use milk from Jersey cows on their Cornwall farm to make over 30 delicious creamy flavours (my favourite’s the Cornish Golden Fudge) – and they also do coconut-based vegan options.
+Stop for an ice cream at Roskilly’s Ice Cream Parlour on Arwenack Street, who use milk from Jersey cows on their Cornwall farm to make over 30 delicious creamy flavours (my favourite’s Cornish Golden Fudge) – and they also do coconut-based vegan options.

 If the weather’s looking good, start your Sunday by getting out on the water.
-Head down to Gyllngvase Beach where Gylly Adventures rent out double and single kayaks, stand-up paddleboards and bodyboards (as well as wetsuits if it’s not all that warm).
+Head down to Gyllngvase Beach where Gylly Adventures hire out double and single kayaks, stand-up paddleboards and bodyboards (as well as wetsuits if it’s not all that warm).
 Or if you’d prefer a guide, they also run a two-hour kayak trip on Sundays which explores the coast’s shipwrecks, caves and submerged reefs (£45 per person, no previous experience required).